pipekit/argo-workflows/docs/artifact-plugin.md

 - Listens on the Unix socket path provided as the first and only command-line parameter.
 The `unix://` prefix should not be necessary.
 - Implements the artifact service interface
 - Handles artifact operations (load, save, delete, etc.)
+- Shuts down gracefully when given a SIGTERM signal

 The GRPC interface is defined in **[`artifact.proto`](https://github.com/argoproj/argo-workflows/blob/main/pkg/apiclient/artifact/artifact.proto)**.
 This contains the main `ArtifactService` interface and all request/response message types your plugin must implement.